 I could see every detail of these massive, graceful animals.
 They were close enough to see inside their gills, look into their eyes, and notice their unique markings.
 It was unlike anything I had ever seen.
 And watching them dance below us as they turned and flipped was a show of its own.

 Although it was dark above us, the water below us was extremely well lit.
-So, it really wasn’t as scary as I thought.
-Those 45-minutes with the manta rays in the Kona water flew by and I couldn’t wait to hear how Buddy’s experience went.
+So, it really wasn't as scary as I thought – even though we were in the open ocean.
+Those 45-minutes with the manta rays in the Kona water flew by and I couldn't wait to hear how Buddy's bucket list experience went.

 Video from my experience snorkeling with the manta rays in Kona: